Testimonials

 Will Gyles

-Will joins NSA as a Men’s FIS Coach.
+Will joined NSA as a Men’s FIS Coach in 2022.
 He is an ACA Performance Level coach and has a long history of coaching in Ontario.
 Will is a product of our provincial system, racing through the ranks at the club, regional, and provincial levels.
 He has led athletes and teams at Georgian Peaks, Devils Glen, and the SOD Team.
 Will’s experience includes working with numerous athletes from across Ontario, some of whom have gone on to ski at the Provincial, NCAA, and National Team levels.
 Will has many years of work experience in the ski industry and brings specific skills related to boot-fitting and race ski preparation.
 Will is disciplined, organized, and hard-working.
 He has a high ski racing IQ and his knowledge of the sport development pathway will aid in supporting our athletes.
 Will is familiar with the independent school system as he is a graduate of Crescent School (’02).
 Will spent his postsecondary years earning an Honours Degree in History at Queen’s University (’07).

 Daniel Gagnon